royyandzakiy/clasp-boilerplate/README.md

     ```

 ### Code on!
-6. pull files, move files
+6. pull files, move files (after this, your Apps-Script project foldering will have `./src` in the filenames, don't worry, it doesn't change the behaviour)
     ```bash
     clasp pull
-    mv *.js ./src # after this, your Apps-Script project foldering will have `./src` in the filenames, don't worry, it doesn't change the behaviour
+    mv *.js ./src
     ```

 7. do edits, then push to App Script Console